jaysylvester/citizen/README.md

       page: 2
     }

-The controller name becomes a property in the URL scope that contains the SEO content, which makes it well-suited for use as a unique identifier.
+The controller name becomes a property in the URL scope that contains the descriptor, which makes it well-suited for use as a unique identifier.
 This content is also available in the `route` object as `route.descriptor`.

 The `context` argument contains any output that's been generated by the request up to this point.
 There are various events that can populate this argument with content and directives, which are then passed to your controller so you can access that content or see what directives have been set by previous events.